 If you’re like me, you ain’t got TIME to sit there and learn how to make fancy documents in Photoshop.
 NOPE.
 NEXT.

 That’s why I love Canva.
-It’s like an online version of Photoshop but BETTER because it’s super user friendly, drag and drop style, customizable to your brand, FREE, AND has some amazing templates you can use to create professional graphics.
+It’s like an online version of Photoshop but BETTER because it’s super user friendly, drag and drop style, customizable to your brand, and FREE.

-Ahhh.
-Too good to be true, right.
-Now here is the thing: I would not recommend using one of Canva’s influencer media kit templates.
+Now here is the thing: I would not recommend using one of Canva’s media kit templates.

 They’re okay as a starting point if you’re completely lost, but honestly, they don’t cover nearly half of what we discussed in this blog.

-Plus, 90% of the time your media kit will end up looking like the thousands of other influencers who used the same 5 free templates—ew!
+Insider Tip: If you use the pre-made Canva kits, your media kit will end up looking like the thousands of other influencers who used the same free templates—ew!

 The Influencer Media Kit Template That Works

-It’s the same template me and my students use to land paid brand deals with companies like Toyota, Mazda, REI, Marriott, American Express, and more!
+It’s the same template me and my students use to pitch brands with confidence!

 It includes EVERYTHING we just discussed, is entirely customizable on Canva (so you get easy drag and drop edit features), AND includes fill-in-the-blank copy too!